exercism/v3/badges.md

 - We'll do it live: Live stream a solution
 - Flawless: first iteration passes all the tests and has no feedback
 - Command-liner: submit 10+ exercises through the CLI
+- Where did it go?: completed an exercise that has since been deprecated